MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/spring-boot-starter-for-azure-active-directory-developer-guide.md

 Option 1: Use the default configuration.

-With this option, you don't need to anything.
+With this option, you don't need to do anything.
 The `DefaultAadResourceServerWebSecurityConfigurerAdapter` class is configured automatically.

 Option 2: Provide a self-defined configuration.